 Chapter 2.
 Survey Administration Statistics

-This chapter presents descriptive information regarding how the 2011 database hospitals conducted survey administration.
+This chapter presents descriptive information on the hospitals contributing to the database, regarding how they conducted survey administration.

-- Most hospitals (56 percent) administered Web surveys, which resulted in lower response rates (49 percent) compared with response rates from paper (62 percent) or mixed-mode surveys (51 percent).
+- Most hospitals (56 percent) administered paper surveys, which resulted in higher response rates (62 percent response) compared to Web (43 percent response) or mixed mode surveys (53 percent response).

-The 2011 database consists of survey data from 1,032 hospitals with a total of 472,397 hospital staff respondents.
-Participating hospitals administered the hospital survey to their staff between March 2007 and June 2010 and voluntarily submitted their data for inclusion in the database.
+The 2007 database consists of survey data from 382 hospitals with a total of 108,621 hospital staff respondents.
+Participating hospitals administered the Hospital Survey on Patient Safety Culture to their hospital staff between October 2004 and July 2006, and voluntarily submitted their data for inclusion into the database.

-Table 2-4 shows average response rate by survey mode.
-Paper survey administration had a higher average response rate than Web or mixed mode.
-It is therefore still an overall recommendation that hospitals conduct the hospital survey as a paper survey.
-But each hospital should consider its prior experience with survey modes and response rates when determining which mode is best.
+As shown in Table 2-3, paper survey administrations received a considerably higher average response rate (62 percent) than Web (43 percent) or mixed mode administrations (53 percent).
+It is therefore still recommended overall that hospitals conduct the Hospital Survey on Patient Safety Culture as a paper survey, but each hospital should take into consideration its own prior experience with survey modes and response rates when determining which mode is best.

 Return to Contents